![]() N.C. 28 < 27 | Home | 29 > Photo: NC 28 at the NC 143 junction (Nicholas Mooneyhan) |

 US 19 was relocated to avoid Almond about the same time NC 286 became NC 28.
 US 19 used to loop west and north to meet NC 286 about 1.5 miles north of Lauada, thus NC 28 might for the briefest of periods ended a little further north at first.

-In 1940, NC 28 was extended northeast with US 19 through Bryson City and Ela, then replaced part of NC 107 to end at the rerouted NC 107 (now US 441 Business) Cherokee.
+In 1939 or 1940, the Swain County portion of NC 28 below US 19-74 was completely reworked, a lot of it on new alignments.
+Surviving segments are Poppy Dr; bits of SR 1128 Sawmill Creek Rd/SR 1127 Davis Branch Rd; a bit of Old Brush Creek Rd; a bit of SR 1133 Brush Creek Rd In 1940, NC 28 was extended northeast with US 19 through Bryson City and Ela, then replaced part of NC 107 to end at the rerouted NC 107 (now US 441 Business) Cherokee.
+Between 1945-47, NC 28 was removed from Cook Rd in Highlands.
 In 1947, NC 28 was truncated back to US 19 Lauada.
 The piece from Ela to Cherokee became US 19 ALT (now it is just US 19).

-In 1954, NC 28 was extended south along US 19 to the Almond area, then split west as new primary routing along the south side of Fontana Lake, then crossed over near Fontana Dam (but not on it).
+In 1954, NC 28 was extended south along US 19 to the Almond area, then split west as new primary routing along Old US 19 NB to Almond, then along the south side of Fontana Lake, then crossed over near Fontana Dam (but not on it).
 NC 28 then replaced NC 288 from here to US 129.
-NC 28's routing really hasn't changed substantially since then.

 |